All Weight Loss is Ultimately About Insulin

 - Weights and high intensity exercise (HIIT) like sprints, stairs etc.

-You can now see the mechanism behind why most diets work; eating less.
-They “work” in so far as people lose weight but they generally don’t work long term since they are hard to stick to.
+You can now see the mechanism behind why most traditional diets worked; eating less.
+Eating less means less insulin secreted in your body.
+They “work” in the short term but they generally don’t work long term since calorie restriction based diets are hard to stick to.

 THE ULTIMATE COMBINATION

-The optimal combination of the above ways to increase insulin sensitivity is as follows:
+The ultimate combination of the above ways to increase insulin sensitivity is as follows:

-Any variation of that combination is what has been found to quickly and EFFICIENTLY take fat off, and keep it that way.
+Any variation of those 3 methods is what has been found to quickly and EFFICIENTLY take fat off, and keep it that way.

-Insulin manipulation has always been the KEY, no matter the method.
+Insulin manipulation has always been the KEY to weight loss, no matter the method.